psevestre/openid-fapi/Financial_API_Grant_Management.md

 Examples:

 * In Australia, Data Recipients and Data Holders are mandated to support concurrent grants (authorizations).
 It's Data Recipient's choice to decide if a new grant is the replacement of a previous grant or a new grant.

+## Obtaining new tokens for existing grants
+A client can initiate a new authorisation request referencing existing grant.
+If there are no grant changes requested (same set of permissions), Authorisation server might choose to omit customer authorisation and continue with authorisation code flow to issue a new set of tokens.

 # Use cases not supported